-A HISTORY OF ENGLAND IN THE 19th CENTURY
+A BRIEF HISTORY OF BRITAIN IN THE 19th CENTURY

 By Tim Lambert

 During the 19th century Britain was transformed by the industrial revolution.
 In 1801, at the time of the first census, only about 20% of the population lived in towns.
 By 1851 the figure had risen to over 50%.
 By 1881 about two-thirds of the population lived in towns.
 Furthermore, in 1801 the majority of the population still worked in agriculture or related industries.
 Most goods were made by hand and very many craftsmen worked on their own with perhaps a laborer and an apprentice.
 By the late 19th century factories were common and most goods were made by machine.

 The early 19th century was an era of political and social unrest in Britain.
 In the early 19th century a group of Evangelical Christians called the Clapham Sect were active in politics.
 They campaigned for an end to slavery and cruel sports.
 They gained their name because so many of them lived in Clapham.

 Then on 11 May 1812 a man named John Bellingham shot Tory prime minister Spencer Perceval.
 He was the only British prime minister ever to be assassinated.
 Bellingham was a lone madman but in 1820 there was a plot to kill the whole cabinet.
 Arthur Thistlewood led the Cato Street Conspiracy but the conspirators were arrested on 23 February 1820.
 Thistlewood and 4 of his companions were hanged.